vicentesurraco/text-edit-ai/README.md

 purple = DF78EF # Used for markup display and section headers orange = FF9300 # Used for section/file prompt options
 ```

+### Using Prompt Files

+For complex or very large prompts, you can store them in separate text files and reference them using the `--prompt-file` option.
+This is especially useful when:

+- Your prompt is too large to type on the command line
+- You want to reuse the same detailed prompt across multiple editing sessions
+- You need to include formatting or special characters in your prompt

+The tool will read the prompt directly from the file each time it's needed, so you can edit the prompt file between sections if needed.

 ## Workflow